Complete CPAP / APAP Machine Information

 the world.
 It will go back to using the wall outlet if power is restored.

-I used it on African Photo Safaris when I had not AC power source.
+I used it on African Photo Safaris when I did not have AC power source.

 This Devilbiss IntelliPAP AutoAdjust Travel CPAP Machine is smart enough to use the Battery ONLY